What Programs do we offer?

 All mentors are expected to dedicate at least one week of their summer to the program.
 However, two weeks are recommended for the optimum experience.

-What is the purpose of the $150 earnest deposit?
+What is the purpose of the earnest/refundable deposit?

 How is the earnest deposit refunded?